-The town was founded during a nineteenth-century oil boom, and Bothwell residents are justifiably proud of their community's long and colourful history.
+The town was founded during a nineteenth-century oil boom, and Bothwell residents are justifiably proud of "Boomtown's" long and colourful history.

 Today Bothwell has a thriving agricultural economy.